LeoLi225/LDY/docs/task1/task1.md

 ---
 layout: default
-title: Task 1 - Server Creation
-nav_order: 16
-has_children: True
-permalink: /docs/task1
+title: 3-1.
+Ready to programming for discord
+parent: Task 3 - Create your own Discord Bot using Python
 ---

 # Server Creation and Customization